Residents of the Northwest Territories have long responded to the challenge of producing fresh and healthy food in the North’s unique environment.

 Meanwhile the GNWT's 5-year $5.8 million dollar Canadian Agriculture Partnership with the federal government continues the government investment in the programs and services that have helped to get the NWT agriculture sector to where it is today.

-It has set the stage for actions and investments that are advancing the increased production of fresh, healthy, safe and more affordable locally grown food choices, and new economic opportunities for NWT residents.
+The 19th Legislative Assembly has set the stage for actions and investments that are advancing the increased production of fresh, healthy, safe and more affordable locally grown food choices, and new economic opportunities for NWT residents.